What does it mean to self-regulate?

 Acknowledge it.
 By first recognizing what we are experiencing, for instance, anxiety, we can then give it the attention it needs.
 If we continue to deny its presence within us, we are further sweeping under the rug what might be an indicator of something else.

 Practice breathing techniques to regulate your body before it becomes dysregulated.
-Work to notice your bodily sensations throughout the day so that you can start to distinguish between real danger versus heightened anxiety.
-Getting oxygen to our brains under times of stress can help us make more informed decisions as opposed to when we are scared and our “thinking brain” starts to turn off because it is now focusing on getting us away from the hungry lion our brains think is about to eat us but who isn’t actually there.
+Notice your bodily sensations throughout the day so that you can start to distinguish between real danger versus heightened anxiety.
+Getting oxygen to our brains under times of stress can help us make more informed decisions.
+Without it, we get scared and our “thinking brain” starts to turn off because it is now focusing on getting us away from the hungry lion our brains think is about to eat us but who isn’t actually there.

-Anxiety stems from the unknown, it usually means we are missing information and anxiety does a good job filling in the gaps, but unfortunately leans on the “worst care scenarios.”
+Anxiety stems from the unknown.
+It usually means we are missing information and does a good job filling in the gaps, but unfortunately leans on the “worst care scenarios.”
 If we can gather more information about something we are nervous about or don’t understand, this can greatly ease our anxiety.